bryantuwagbale/bouncy-ball/README.md

 # Bouncy Ball

-Bouncy Ball is a browser-based Flappy Bird clone game where you tap the spacebar to move the bird.
+Bouncy Ball is a browser-based Flappy Bird clone game where you tap the spacebar to move the ball.

 ## Landing Page